Types of Checklist: “READ-DO” checklist and “DO-CONFIRM” checklist

 Introduction

 A comprehensive classification of checklists likely does not exist anywhere in the world.
-On the “So List” blog, you can explore six types of checklists: the two already mentioned, along with several more exotic ones, including defensive and negative checklists, dynamic checklists, and stable checklists.
+On the “So List” blog, you can explore six types of checklists: the two already mentioned, along with several more exotic ones, including defensive and negative checklists (the first is also known as preventive checklist), dynamic checklists, and stable checklists.

 Some sources on the Internet go even further and describe troubleshooting checklists or coordination checklists.
 There is no blog post on troubleshooting checklist or coordination checklist on “So List” right now, but they might appear in the future.